 The bible has much to say about the relationship between knowing and loving.
 I won’t provide the argument here but will say they are more synonymous than not.
 It is impossible to be a lover of the one you never knew.

-But the thing nagging me in all this is whether some defaults in life are just are the way they are in a sinful world and cannot be overcome, at least without great effort.
-I worked at the University of Waterloo and helped designed one of their student resident buildings.
+But the thing nagging me in all this is whether some defaults in life cannot be overcome, at least without great effort.
+I worked at the University of Waterloo and helped design one of their resident buildings.
 One of our goals was to increase the amount of interactions between students.
 We put the elevator waiting area directly in sight of the cafeteria.
-When getting off the elevator, students have vision of the student lounge on each floor.
+When getting off the elevator, students have an automatic sightline to the student lounge on each floor.
 If you want to decrease loneliness, increase student satisfaction, and even increase learning (as studies show a connection between student community and academic learning), then you will ensure the students see one another.

-I was a small impact on a small building in a big city.
-There is much that is outside of our control.
-And some individual changes seem burdensome.
-Will I really request my next car not have tinted windows?
+I had a small impact on a small building in a big city.
+Much is outside of our control, and some individual changes seem burdensome.
+Will I really request that my next car not have tinted windows?
 Will I turn down the opportunity to learn from a biblical scholar in one headphone as I bike to a friend’s house?
-Will I turn off my air conditioning and open my windows so I might better hear when my neighbors when they arrive home?
+Will I turn off my air conditioning and open my windows so I might better hear my neighbors when they arrive home?

 I’m not going to feel guilty about everything and everyone.
 Some barriers are okay.
 I cannot love everyone.
 Jesus once only invited three of his disciples to a prayer meeting and at other times turned away those who asked for his time.
 It’s good to have priorities as long as we, in as far as it depends on us, listen.